isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 ### Payment, Cost-sharing Matters and Refunds

-#### 1. My Confinement Nanny/Foreign Domestic Worker had contracted COVID-19 from her roommate while serving her Stay-Home Notice (SHN) upon arrival in Singapore.
+#### 1. My helper/confinement nanny had contracted COVID-19 from her roommate while serving her Stay-Home Notice (SHN) upon arrival in Singapore.
 Who is responsible for the cost of her medical treatment?

 Employers may click [here](https://www.mom.gov.sg/covid-19/frequently-asked-questions/eligible-claims-and-medical-benefits#who-is-responsible-for-paying-for-the-pass-holders-covid-19-treatment) for more information.

-#### 2. Who is responsible for the costs of the employee’s entry approval charges, including COVID-19 tests, transport and SHN accommodation, as applicable?
+#### 2. Who is responsible for the costs of the employee’s entry charges, including COVID-19 tests, transport and SHN accommodation, as applicable?

 <table>
  <thead>